 Such policies allow you to choose the type of funeral you want, replete with arrangements to suit your budget.
 It is purchased post-selection of funeral arrangements.
 Once purchased, the amount is locked-down for good.

 These policies lack room for alterations.
-They might even move with you in case you leave for a different state.
+They might even move with you if you leave for a different state.
 The cancellation period varies by state, with the national value set at three days.
 You won’t get a full refund after the end of this period.

 Guaranteed Life Insurance

-According to expert insurance agents like Gary Cubeta from Insurance for final expenses, the eligibility criteria may vary depending on the provider.
-Some might require you to answer a medical questionnaire and allow purchase based on answers to that.
-Others, like AARP final expense insurance, won’t have such requirements.
+The eligibility criteria may vary depending on the provider.
+Some might require you to answer a medical questionnaire and allow purchases based on answers.
+Others, like AARP’s policy, won’t have such requirements.

 The numerous benefits of such policies are:

 - Fixed Premiums: Premiums, once locked-in, won’t ever change.
 They get determined at the start of the insurance coverage period.

 - Fixed Final Payout: The death benefit paid won’t change either.
 It gets finalized at the time of purchase.

 - No Expiration Date: The policy doesn’t end throughout your lifespan.
 This variety is different from term insurance, which has a fixed deadline.